Sign up to our Newsletter

 Important Skills to Be a Detective

-Becoming a detective will be competitive.
+Detective requirements are varied, but the most competitive detectives have an impressive skill set.
 Many police officers enter the field in hopes of eventually leading investigations and having a more hands-on role in solving criminal cases.
 To ensure you stand out as an applicant, and become the best detective possible, hone the following skills:

 • Communication: it’s essential you perfect your communication to be able to adapt to the group you’re speaking to: victims, suspects, or court members